Bay Area Toros

-The Bay Area Toros was a professional baseball team based in Texas City, Texas, in the United States.
+The Bay Area Toros were a professional baseball team based in Texas City, Texas, in the United States.
 The Toros were a member of the Continental Baseball League, which is not affiliated with Major League Baseball.
 From the 2008 season to 2009, the Toros played their home games at Robinson Stadium.
 In 2010, the Toros suspended operations, announcing they could return for the 2011 season.
 The Toros were the first minor league baseball team in the Houston metropolitan area since the 1970s.

 Year-by-year record

 Notable players

 On March 22, 2008, pitcher Brandon Sisk signed with the Kansas City Royals organization.